justinmahar/react-kindling/README.md

 Think of this template as the kindling for all of your React goodies you want to build and possibly share via [npm](https://www.npmjs.com/).

-React Kindling includes everything you need to build a mature React library including a standalone documentation site via GitHub Pages ([see template demo](https://justinmahar.github.io/react-kindling/)).
+React Kindling includes everything you need to build a React library including a standalone documentation site via GitHub Pages ([see template demo](https://justinmahar.github.io/react-kindling/)).

 Get started in three easy steps: [generate](https://github.com/justinmahar/react-kindling/generate), clone, and run `npm i && npm run setup`.